-This is by no means an excuse to read less.
-Quite the opposite.
+The lack of paperbacks is by no means an excuse to read less.
+The contrary is the case.

-It’s a very basic, no-nonsense tablet but as a mobile library, it works wonders.
-While there are much better tablets on the market – high-end devices like the iPad or the Samsung GALAXY Tab S6 – the M10’s small size coupled to its affordability make it an excellent travel companion.
+It’s a basic, no-nonsense tablet, but as a mobile library, it works wonders.
+While there are much better tablets on the market – high-end devices like the iPad or the Samsung GALAXY Tab S6 – the M10’s small size coupled with its affordability make it an excellent travel companion.

 You notice a pattern here.
-Whether it’s kitchen gadgets, tech, or shoes, single-purpose items don’t fit well into a minimalist household.
-There are naturally exceptions when it comes to highly specific activities.
+Whether it’s kitchen gadgets, tech, or shoes, single-purpose items don’t fit into a minimalist household.
+There are naturally exceptions in the context of activities that require specialized gear.

-This is why multi-functional, discrete, and good-looking shoes are the way to go.
-Don’t buy shoes that only suit one specific outfit.
+That’s why multi-functional, discrete, and good-looking shoes are the way to go.
+Don’t buy shoes that only suit one outfit.
 The same goes for fancy colors.